kedro-org/kedro-community/README.md

 | 11/07/2019 | Some cool open-source Python packages for Machine Learning                          | François Pacul              | Architecture & Performance    | Article      | English    | https://aetperf.github.io/2019/07/11/Some-cool-open-source-Python-packages-for-Machine-Learning.html                              |
 | 04/06/2019 | Kedro: A New Tool For Data Science                                                  | Jo Stichbury                | Towards Data Science          | Article      | English    | https://towardsdatascience.com/kedro-prepare-to-pimp-your-pipeline-f8f68c263466                                                   |

-## Where can I find plugins, extensions, and kedro related packages
+## Where can I find plugins, extensions, and `kedro`-related packages?

-The community of plugin authors tag each project on GitHub with the [kedro-plugin](https://github.com/topics/kedro-plugin) tag.
-You can find a listing of all plugins right on GitHub.
+The community of plugin authors tag each project on GitHub with the [`kedro-plugin`](https://github.com/topics/kedro-plugin) tag.
+You can find a listing of all plugins on GitHub.

 ## What licence do you use?